Rusty runner Carolynne Dear flies to Laos to complete the most laid-back half-marathon of her career

 Our gorgeous hotel, the Apsara Rive Droite, was located on the banks of the fast-flowing Nam Khan – Luang Prabang is at the sacred confluence of the Nam Khan and the mighty Mekong River.

 The quickest way into town turned out to be on a tiny little motor-powered boat that spluttered against the current until it reached the opposite bank.
-It was quite a feat crawling in and out of the tiny vessel (particularly when you’ve just run 21kms), but it was also fun, and only broke down once during our visit.
+It was quite a feat crawling in and out of the tiny vessel (particularly when you’ve just run 21kms), but it was also a lot of fun, and only broke down once during our visit.

 The run itself is a relatively tiny event, organised by local volunteers, both Laotian and expat.
 There were just 17 participants registered in my category, five in another, which meant that some of us were guaranteed a podium position before we’d even started – not something we could say about most other running events we’d attended.